rjnares/rock-paper-scissors-odin/README.md

 ## Skills Applied

 The main goal of this project was to create a simple, interactive JavaScript application in order to apply what was taught in the [JavaScript Basics](https://www.theodinproject.com/paths/foundations/courses/foundations#javascript-basics) section of the [Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations) course.

+## Live View

+Click [here](https://rjnares.github.io/rock-paper-scissors-odin/) for a live view of this project.

+Note: To start the game, run the "playGame()" function in the browser console.